Virginia Roads - US 58, 1/58

 Skipping the US 360 duplex, all I can read on the first sign is "1A9", which may or may not be what it actually says.
 It's old.
 The second sign shows off a bike route shield, where US 58 WB turns left into Damascus and VA 91 NB continues straight from the duplex.
 In the third photo, taken further up VA 91, the bottom is suddenly rounded instead of square.
 Why?
 Because the square was incorrect.

 I don't know who replaced these shields on the eastbound Clarksville Bypass, but they may have to put the old ones back.
+Also, VA 49 is to the left through town, not on the bypass.

-My photos for a bit, Business 58 WB in Boydton at the beginning of this state highway.
+Business 58 WB in Boydton at the beginning of this state highway.

 EB into South Hill, I start off on US 58 and end up on US 58 Business in the last two photos, both of which are courtesy Lou Corsaro.
 If you can't read the diamond sign, then they didn't make it well enough.